Selective Rotary Position Embedding

-Here, the gate decays the norm of query-key pairs through a selective decay parameterized in log-space, $a_t = \log(f_t)$.
-This enhances the forgetting capability of transformers, addressing our earlier observation in \cref{sec:softmax-rff} that softmax alone preserves norms and thus cannot forget.
-Interestingly, in the softmax setting, \method closely parallels FoX: it can be seen as replacing the decay term $a_t$ with a rotation matrix $\mR_t$.
+The success of models belonging to the family of softmax Transformers with forget gates, namely ALiBi and FoX, demonstrate that the exponential decaying factor is a missing component in these models.
+This observation aligns with our proposed unifying framework in~\Cref{sec:method}.
+Interestingly, in the softmax setting, \method closely parallels FoX: it can be seen as endowing the decay term $a_t$ with a rotation component $\mR_t$.